Research into treating bowel cancer

 Doctors would like to be able to identify who is most at risk of their bowel cancer coming back.
 People at lowest risk may not need such intensive treatment as people at higher risk.
 At the moment, we don't know for sure who is most at risk so some people have treatment they may not need.
 All treatments have side effects.
 So it is important that people don't have treatment that may not be helping them.

 Many clinical trials are testing chemotherapy drugs, using different combinations, different doses, or different ways of giving them.
 The aim of this type of research is to find better ways of treating bowel cancer with chemotherapy.
 You can find information about individual trials on our clinical trials database.
-There is information here about
+Researchers are looking at

 This trial is also looking at whether adding a monoclonal antibody called panitumumab (Vectibix) to chemotherapy can help people with early bowel cancer.
+You can only have panitumumab if your cancer cells have normal RAS genes.
+Your doctor will check this before you have treatment.
 Trials have already shown that panitumumab can help some people with advanced bowel cancer to live longer and have a better quality of life.

 The Copernicus trial is looking at the best time to give chemotherapy for cancer of the back passage (rectal cancer).
 Doctors usually treat rectal cancer with radiotherapy, followed by surgery and chemotherapy.
 But it may be helpful to give chemo before and after the surgery for some cancers.
 Researchers hope this will help lower the chances of the cancer coming back.
 In this trial you have the same amount of radiotherapy and chemotherapy as standard treatment, but you have some of the chemotherapy before surgery.
 This trial has now closed and we are waiting for the results.